 Geological SSSIs in Cambridgeshire

-The 10 sites in the county which currently have SSSI designation for geological value are Roswell Pits near Ely, Shippea Hill in East Cambs, Traveller’s Rest Pit in Cambridge, Adventurer’s Land in Fenland, Upware South Pit, Upware Bridge North Pit, two pits at Barrington in South Cambs (Barrington Pit and Barrington Chalk Pit), Histon Road in South Cambs and Eye Green Pit near Peterborough.
+The 10 sites in the county which currently have SSSI designation for geological value are Ely Pits and Meadows, Shippea Hill in East Cambs, Traveller’s Rest Pit in Cambridge, Adventurer’s Land in Fenland, Upware South Pit, Upware Bridge North Pit, two pits at Barrington in South Cambs (Barrington Pit and Barrington Chalk Pit), Histon Road in South Cambs and Eye Gravel Pit near Peterborough.
 Others, including Warboys Clay Pit, have been denotified as SSSIs as they have lost their geological value.
 Most of these sites have limited or no access and it may also be very difficult to see the geological interest, even if there is public access.
 Some are working pits and not open for visits as safety is an issue.
 Please check with the landowner before considering any visit.

 Local Geological Sites (LGS) in Cambridgeshire

 We have recently been successful in getting Local Geological Site designation in Cambridgeshire (in addition to 6 in the Peterborough District).
 The first was East Pit in Cherry Hinton, a very important chalk site and also for Nine Wells, one of the characteristic chalk springs found in the south of the county.
 Both sites are open to the public and are safe to visit.
 East Pit is a nature reserve and biological SSSI owned and managed by the local Wildlife Trust and Nine Wells is a local Nature Reserve managed by Cambridge City Council.

 Some of the key Geosite objectives are:

 - Listing of potential and known existing sites